-My name is Liz and I am a geek.
+My name is Liz and I am a software engineer

 I've worked various tech jobs over the years from COBOL on HP3000 MPE back in the late '90s to web development in Ruby (both on Rails and in Sinatra) for the UK Parliament via the usual alphabet soup of VBScript, PHP, SQL, NoSQL, ASP.Net and some kind of footling about with Open VMS on the Alpha platform, the details of which, frankly, escape me.